Piecelet/piecelet-online-services/apps/account/README.md

 ### Server List

-On the login page, the NeoDB server field is a Combobox (unstyled Melt UI) which:
+On the login page, the NeoDB server field uses a Bits UI Combobox which:
 - Prefills suggestions from `https://neodb-public-api.piecelet.app/servers` (domain + description)
 - Allows manual entry of a domain (e.g., `neodb.social`)